Skip to Content

 Behavioral Changes and Stress Signs

-• Lethargy or lack of activity.
+• Lethargy or unusual inactivity.

-• Excessive hiding, even when unprovoked.
+• Excessive hiding, beyond normal behavior.

-• Unusual aggression, like sudden striking.
+• Sudden aggression, like unexpected strikes.

 Overcoming Handling Resistance